How to Build a Bigger and Straighter Upper Back

 The Chin-Up (or Lowered Chin-Up)

-Most guys know that the chin-up is an incredible lift for building up your upper back.
-While the deadlift and front squat are more focused on your spinal erectors and postural muscles, the chin-up is more focused on your lats and rear delts, which are some of the larger muscles in your upper back.
+Most guys know the chin-up is an incredible lift for building up your upper back.
+While the deadlift and front squat focus more on your spinal erectors and postural muscles, the chin-up focuses more on your lats and rear delts, some of the larger muscles in your upper back.

-The chin-up is also great for improving your upper back posture because of how well it stimulates your abs, which we’ll cover in a second.
+The chin-up is also great for improving your upper back posture because it stimulates your abs, which we’ll cover in a second.

 The trick with chin-ups is to do them with an underhand grip.
-That’s going to allow you to use a much greater range of motion, which is going to bring a greater number of overall muscle fibres into the lift (including your biceps).
+That will allow you to use a much greater range of motion, which will bring a greater number of overall muscle fibres into the lift (including your biceps).
 That’s going to help you build a more balanced upper back, and it’s going to help you build a more aesthetic physique.

-Since the idea is to lift with a larger range of motion and to bring as much overall muscle mass into the lift as possible, you also want to start the chin-up from a dead hang, and then pull your chest all the way to the bar.
+Since the idea is to lift with a larger range of motion and to bring as much overall muscle mass into the lift as possible, you also want to start the chin-up from a dead hang, then pull your chest to the bar.

-What’s especially interesting with the chin-up is that it isn’t just a great upper-back and biceps exercise, it’s also one of the very best ab exercises.
-Bret Contreras, PhD, did EMG research to determine which exercise was the best for the abs, and the chin-up wound up winning.
+What’s especially interesting about chin-ups is that they aren’t just good for our upper backs and biceps; they’re also great for our abs.
+Bret Contreras, PhD, did EMG research to determine which exercise was the best for the abs, and the chin-up won.

-The reason that chin-ups are so good for your abs is that you need to keep your ribs down while lifting your body up with your back muscles.
+Chin-ups are good for your abs because you need to keep your ribs down while pulling up your body with your back muscles.
 As we’ll discuss in the posture section, learning how to keep your ribs down by engaging your abs is incredibly for improving your upper back posture.

 The problem with chin-ups, especially if you’re doing them with a huge range of motion, is that they’re damn hard.
 The advantage us skinny guys have is that our bodies are lighter, but still, doing chin-ups with lanky arms and a bony back is pretty tough.

-The solution for skinny beginners is to step (or jump) up into the top position, and then lower yourself back down.
-Resisting your bodyweight on the way down is going to stimulate all of your upper-back muscles, making them bigger and stronger.
+The solution for skinny beginners is to step (or jump) up into the top position and lower yourself slowly back down.
+The lowering portion of the lift will work your back muscles, making them bigger and stronger.
 Over time, you’ll develop the strength to pull yourself back up.

 The Barbell & Dumbbell Row

-So I would say that the row is less essential than the deadlift and chin-up for building up a bigger, stronger, and straighter upper back.
+The row is less essential than the deadlift and chin-up for building a bigger, stronger, straighter upper back.
 It’s still incredibly useful, though.
-Just do it later in your workouts, after you’ve done your heavy deadlifts and chin-ups.
+Do it later in your workouts, after your heavy deadlifts and chin-ups.

 Will a Strong Back Fix Your Posture?

-It’s true that poor posture is usually caused by your postural muscles being too weak.
-So simply becoming bigger and stronger can absolutely help.
+Indeed, poor posture is usually caused by your postural muscles being too weak.
+So simply becoming bigger and stronger can help.
 However, unfortunately, it’s not quite that simple.

-In order to improve your upper-back posture, we also want to make sure that your abs are big and strong.
+To improve your upper-back posture, we also need to strengthen your core.
 After all, skinny guys often have skinny abs as well.
-That’s why even at low body-fat percentages, we often don’t have visible abs.
-In fact, it’s common for skinny guys to think that they’re skinny-fat even though it’s just their ab muscles that are small.
+That’s why we often don’t have visible abs, even at low body-fat percentages.
+Some skinny guys think they’re skinny-fat because of bad posture and small abs.

 There is something about a big, strong, and straight upper back that makes someone look powerful.
 It makes me think of a person who can accomplish whatever they want.